pantz/renamer/README.md

 # Renamer version 0.0.1

 ## Description ##
+Renames music files based on their ID3 tag.

 Copies all music files and renames them to the following structure:
 `artist - album /tracknumber - song`

 ## Note ##
-This will copy all of the music you have, just because I do not want to potentially delete all of your totally legal music
+This will copy all of the files, just because I do not want to potentially balls up your totally legal music

 ## Install ##
 1. Extract folder into any directory (henceforth known as the project directory)